Calmer Future

 Overview

-From climate change and habitat loss, economic insecurity and rising inequality, to the global rise of a populist authoritarian right, we face daunting challenges.
+We currently face daunting challenges: climate change, habitat loss, economic insecurity, rising inequality, and the rise of a populist authoritarian movements.

-We can't get to a calmer future trying to fix these separately.
 Our deepest problems are interlocked and structural.
-The obvious solution to each element of this polycrisis has been tried individually – and failed.
+We can't reach a calmer future trying to fix these separately.
+The obvious solutions to each part of our polycrisis has been tried individually – and failed.

 Our current infrastructure paradigms have reached the end of the road.
 Legacy transport networks are so expensive to build and operate, we have to move close to where good transport links already exist.
-The resulting overcrowded megacities have driven up the costs of living for everyone, wherever they live.
+The resulting overcrowded megacities drive up the costs of living for everyone, wherever they live.

 Chasing growth, competitiveness or cutting regulations will not resolve the real pressures, but only cause further environmental and social damage.